The Eisen family had many branches and was one of the oldest families in the city, as told in the “Altmühl-Bote” of October 18, 1928.

 The family of Jacob Eisen is among the oldest families here (8th oldest).
 In 1658 the first ancestor of the Eisens settled here.
 He was “Marx der Judt”.
 He immigrated from Öttelfingen near Mergenthal.
 For the last 270 years the family has shared their joys and sorrows with the Christian community.
 We now wish Mr. Jacob Eisen, our dear fellow citizen, good luck and all the best.”

-The beloved merchant Jacob Eisen, born 1879, was the youngest son of the merchant/trader Heymann Eisen and his wife Jetta, born Schoen.
+The popular merchant Jacob Eisen was born on July 2nd, 1879 in Gunzenhausen as the son of the merchant Heymann Eisen and his wife Jette, née Schoen.

 Burgstallstr.
 4 / telephone 170